 As of 2019, the CDC reported that over 1.7 million people faced an ongoing struggle with cancer.
 Pilzer/Klein, P.C. regularly assists families and loved ones contending with cancer diagnoses in addressing questions about Social Security and the legal world.
-Starting in 2023, the firm intends to take this assistance a step further.
+Hence, the firm decided to take this assistance a step further.

 The Pilzer/Klein, P.C., Fighting Cancer Scholarship offers $2,500 to a student diagnosed with or recovering from cancer.
 The firm intends to offer this financial support to incoming and/or current college students in all fields.
 Applying students are expected to submit 1,000-word essays detailing their experience with their diagnosis and their hopes for the future.

 The Fighting Cancer Scholarship is open to any undergraduate or graduate student who can meet the following criteria:

 - You have a GPA of 3.0 or higher.